 More than just preferring to do something opposite of Raiders, though, Lucas and Spielberg were working through their own issues with women since the former was going through a divorce and the latter had just broken up with his girlfriend of three years, as I discuss in more detail elsewhere on the site.

 Filming officially kicked off in Sri Lanka on April 18, 1983.
 Along with Jonathan Ke Quan who played Short Round, Capshaw was the new kid in the class since virtually the entire crew and production team behind Raiders returned for Temple of Doom.
 As Capshaw later recalled, “There I was very far away from any place I had ever known, with people who all knew each other and seemed to really know what they were doing.
 I really felt they were checking me out that I was on approval and had to prove myself to them.
-After the second week, Frank Marshal and Steven took me aside and explained everything, made sure I felt like one of the gang.
+After the second week, Frank Marshall and Steven took me aside and explained everything, made sure I felt like one of the gang.
 They’re really just very wonderful people.”

-Spielberg and Capshaw married in 1991, had three kids and adopting two others.
-Having distanced himself from Temple of Doom considerably since its release, Spielberg often jokes that in the films Indiana always gets the girl, but in real life he’s the one who got the girl, seemingly living happily ever after.
+Spielberg and Capshaw married in 1991, had three kids and adopted two others.
+Having distanced himself from Temple of Doom considerably since its release, Spielberg often jokes in the films Indiana always gets the girl, but in real life he’s the one who got the girl, seemingly living happily ever after.

 “Willie has led this pampered life and feels that’s what’s due her – to be cared for and looked after.
 She meets Indiana Jones, a person unlike anyone she has ever been involved with, and ends up going off with him.
 In the course of all their adventures, all of her earlier life is stripped away from her, and Willie must fall back on her own resources.
 She discovers that she is a very strong woman, a gutsy lady.”

-However, between her starting as a” pampered singer” and ending as a “gusty lady” Willie had to be repeatedly humiliated and generally assaulted by mother nature.
+However, between starting as a” pampered singer” and ending as a “gusty lady” Willie had to be repeatedly humiliated and generally assaulted by mother nature.
 Unlike Raiders, Temple of Doom wanted to give us a supporting character who was completely out of her element:

 Capshaw was usually just as scared as her character was supposed to be.
 When they filmed the scene with the snake she broke out into a cold sweat.
-The mere sigh of the snake undulating made her feel like she was going to die.
+The mere sight of the snake undulating made her feel like she was going to die.
 When they tried to place the snake on her shoulder as a dry run for the scene, she completely freaked out, leading Spielberg to deadpan, “That’s all right.
 Ok, if you’re not going to do this, there’s no way you’re not going to do the bugs!”
 That’s because Willie, Indy and Short Round get stuck in a chamber infested with a million crawling insects.
 Capshaw went through mental exercises every day to withstand the fact that she had to be covered with genuinely live insects: